-Cerber made the headlines again, this time with the latest variant as it brings new functions to the table.
+Cerber made the headlines again, this time with the latest variant as it brings new functions to the table, highlighting the importance of enterprise ransomware protection.
 Some experts say that the evolution of ransomware is towards developing worm-like capabilities, like NotPetya and WannaCry, but this new Cerber variant shows another development direction: that of adapting ransomware to perform data exfiltration as well.

 So far it has been difficult to assess what happens to the data encrypted by the known ransomware variants.
 Most communicate with command servers and send over encrypted information.
 There is a possibility that victim’s data is exfiltrated to the attackers’ server, but in many cases, this has not been confirmed by experts.
 There is no other known ransomware implementing targeted functionality to exfiltrate data or steal certain information (like passwords).

 This new variant of Cerber ransomware, along with encrypting user files as its predecessor, also attempts to steal specific information from the target machine:

 - The .dat file belonging to a few Bitcoin wallets (like Multibit): this file contains user information that can be used to access the wallets and cash out.
 However, the attacker also needs to hack the password to be able to use these files.
 So the next information attackers are after is passwords.

 - Passwords stored by the popular browsers: apparently, hackers rely on the fact that users save the passwords in their favorite browser cache.
 Including the passwords used to access the Bitcoin wallets.
 So they steal all the passwords they can find in Chrome, Mozilla, and IE.